Filter Options

 Where should I go on a 5-day safari in Uganda?

 “The most popular 5-day itinerary heads southwest from Entebbe International Airport (the main port of entry to Uganda) to combine Bwindi Impenetrable and Queen Elizabeth National Parks with any of several chimp trekking destinations, and possibly Lake Mburo National Park.
 The main reason to visit Bwindi is to track gorillas, but this forested national park is also great for monkeys, birds and scenic walks.
 Highlights of Queen Elizabeth NP include boat safaris on the Kazinga Channel and game drives in the Ishasha sector to look for tree-climbing lions.
 You can also include Kibale National Park, Uganda’s most popular chimp trekking destination, on a combined 5-day itinerary with the above parks.
-However, less travel is involved if you substitute it with Kalinzu Forest or Kyambura Gorge, both of which offer chimp trekking on the border of Queen Elizabeth.
+However, less travel is involved if you replace it with Kalinzu Forest Reserve or Kyambura Gorge, both of which offer chimp trekking on the border of Queen Elizabeth.
 For those who don’t want or can’t afford to track gorillas, a popular option for a 5-day safari is scenic Murchison Falls National Park.
 Here, four of the Big Five (lion, leopard, elephant and buffalo) might be seen on boat trips on the Nile or game drives north of the river.
 Murchison Falls is easily combined with Ziwa Rhino and Wildlife Ranch and/or chimp trekking in Budongo Forest.
 An off-the-beaten-track alternative to Murchison Falls is a 5-day day safari to Kidepo Valley National Park, which also hosts lion, leopard, elephant and buffalo, and could be combined with a stop at Ziwa Rhino and Wildlife Ranch.”

 2